Confining quantum field theories: Confining and asymptotic quantum field theories

 The structure of the vacuum, even in these theories, however, is far from trivial (the main reason being the cyclicity property).
 Physically, the vacuum state contains all the vacuum-to-vacuum diagrams and transitions, all closed loop Feynman diagrams, so it is different for different values of the coupling, and accordingly, the Hilbert space of the theory depends on the coupling and is different from the ``free" theory vacuum with zero coupling (Haag's theorem).
 Free, asymptotic states, however, can be built, and an $S$-matrix can be defined, essentially based on the cluster decomposition property, which is equivalent to the uniqueness of the vacuum.

 The relation of these two properties, which is, actually, a mathematical, logical equivalence (uniqueness of the vacuum $\Leftrightarrow$ cluster decomposition property) was observed as early as in \cite{cdp}, it is noted in \cite{qft1}, and is also mentioned in \cite{qft2, qft3} in connection with results from operator algebras, such as the GNS construction.
 All these, as well as subsequent works, however, and eventually quantum field theory textbooks, adopt them as a postulate (a mathematical axiom) in order to build and justify the $S$-matrix construction, which was used to describe the experimental results investigating particle physics.
 In fact, the early related theorems \cite{cdp} were derived even before the proposal of the quark model, which was later included in the Standard Model, and its eventual establishment.
-The weak interactions also, after the spontaneous symmetry breaking mechanism, are expected to have a unique vacuum state, their excitations become massive with vacuum expectation values of Higgs fields, and the related interactions diminish as Yukawa terms, also giving the possibility of an $S$-matrix construction.

 The strong interaction, however, with a linearly rising interaction, and confinement, cannot possibly be expected to satisfy the cluster decomposition property, and thus lead to a similar construction.
-There are no asymptotic states, and there is no such thing as an $S$-matrix.
-Accordingly, the vacuum state is not unique, there is a non-trivial operator, such that the second (confining) vacuum is an eigenstate of this operator, leading to confinement properties like (\ref{conf1}), instead of (\ref{cluster}).
-This is a consequence of the non-linear, self-interaction of the massless, spin-1, gauge bosons.
+There are no asymptotic states, and there is no such thing as an $S$-matrix involving elementary gluons and quarks at distances larger than the scale of the theory.
+An interesting and useful discussion of relative scales and confining theories at various limits appears in \cite{georgi}, although it was in a different context, and should be interpreted now with the condition of the mixed vacuum state.

-Although many features of the strong interaction can be seen and investigated with the methods presented here and in previous works, it is stressed that many properties of ordinary quantum field theory do not hold in such theories.
-Along with the breakdown of the cluster decomposition principle, one has the absence of an $S$-matrix formalism, and even the absence of a globally defined Lagrangian description.
-Physics is described locally, in terms of local operators in different compact regions of space-time, and can be matched and patched together, for example, in the spirit of a Wilsonian renormalization group, but globally, one does not have the luxury of an $S$-matrix or Lagrangian.